-What happens if the cheating spouse loves the other woman or man?
+What happens if the cheating spouse loves the other woman?

 When I read questions like this, I realize so many of us are looking for that one simple magic answer.
 Unfortunately healing from an affair is not quite that simple.
 There are no one size fits all solutions especially when the cheating spouse loves the other woman.

-Every person is unique.
-Every relationship is unique.
-Every affair is unique.
+Every person, relationship, and affair is unique.
 That said, the emotions people go through are sadly similar, and there are PRINCIPLES we can apply to every situation.

 When surviving an affair, most people feel confused and lost, and rightly so!
 After all, how does one deal with something so difficult and complex as the situation described above?

 Most affair survivors wish they had an ultimate wise being sitting on their shoulder that could just tell them the right thing to do with each little scenario that comes up, as you muddle your way through this journey.
 Well it doesn’t quite work that way.

 What is needed is not a one size fits all solution, but rather WISDOM.

 If you think your cheating spouse loves the other woman …